 With practice, using a “marker” — like a whistle or a clicker — when you train can give you incredible precision with your timing.
 You can use your marker at the exact moment your dog is doing what you want to reinforce.
 Because every click or whistle is followed by a reward, your dog will know exactly why they are being rewarded.

 Placement of Rewards

 Training with rewards is fun, builds the human-canine bond, and best of all, encourages a love of learning in dogs.
-Using these four tips when training your dog will help maximize your success and tap into the real power of positive reinforcement.
+Using these tips when training your dog will help maximize your success and tap into the real power of positive reinforcement.